 Online application will be available in the near future.
 For now, please submit all your application materials by surface mail before the deadlines specified below.

-Application deadlines for OD/MS concurrent degree application*
+Deadlines for OD/MS concurrent degree application

 - Dec.
 1 for the current second-year OD students

 - April 1 for the current first-year OD students

 Students who are currently enrolled in Pacific University Doctor of Optometry Program can apply for the dual OD/MS degrees, with discounted tuition for the second degree enrolled.
 The preferred application deadlines are scheduled to allow OD/MS students to graduate with both OD and MS in VS degrees concurrently.
 If currently enrolled in our OD program, applicant can also apply after the above preferred deadlines; however, it may not be plausible to receive the MS degree concurrently with your OD degree.

 Application for post-OD MS Program: Open now

 - Applicants with an OD degree from an ACOE accredited optometry program may receive the MS degree with one year of study.
 Application is open year round.
 Please contact Dr. Yu-Chi Tai for details.